stldsa/site/README.md

  This creates two **containers** (again, one for the database and one for the web service), which are designed to be ephemeral, modifiable instantiations of the images.
 Using `up` also executes the final `CMD` step in the Dockerfile (which in our case, runs a bash script to initialize the database).
 Lastly, it keeps the services running so that a) the web service can access the database and b) and we can access the web server in our browser at [localhost:8000](http://localhost:8000).
 Go ahead and check it out!
 Magic!

  When you are done using the browser, you can run `docker-compose stop` if you want to stop the services, which will free up port 8000 and some memory. `docker-compose start` will spin it back up again.
-Run `docker-compose down` to stop *and* delete the containers (including the database).
-Or just keep it running forever 🤷
+Run `docker-compose down` to stop *and* delete the containers (which will also delete the database).
+Or just keep it running forever! 🤷

 If you're using [VS Code](https://code.visualstudio.com/) as your IDE, you can also perform many of these tasks with the Docker extension whenever you might prefer using a GUI.